 Calcium is an important nutrient that has many functions in the body.
 It is necessary for nerve function, to help our muscles contract and to assist with normal blood clotting.
 Calcium is more commonly known for its role in building and maintaining strong teeth and bones.
-It also helps to prevent against conditions such as osteoporosis.
+It helps to prevent 'thinning' of the bones (osteoporosis).
 Making sure we have enough calcium will help to maintain bone strength and reduce the amount of bone that is lost as we age.
-It is the most abundant mineral in the body, and because we can’t make it, we need to consume a diet rich in calcium.
+It is the most abundant mineral in the body and because we can't make it, we need to consume a diet rich in calcium.

 How much calcium do we need?